Welcome to King Edward Mine's Events page

 Should you wish to organise food, please contact The Croust Hut 01209 612635

-An opportunity was presented to the Trustees of King Edward Mine (KEM) by the owner of one of the last remaining wooden headframes in Cornwall.
+In 2023, an opportunity was presented to the Trustees of King Edward Mine (KEM) by the owner of one of the last remaining wooden headframes in Cornwall.
 The headframe was originally built at Geevor and erected at Cligga Head (near St Agnes) in 1962.
 From there it was moved to Nangiles (Wheal Jane area), then to Wheal Concord (Skinners Bottom) in 1980.
 This site later became the home of Cornish Firewood, which is owned by Jason Thomas, and it is the Thomas family who have offered a long-term loan to enable the headframe to be renovated and installed at KEM.
 It is one of the last remaining wooden headframes in Cornwall, and was at risk of collapse before King Edward Mine stepped in.

 Thanks to all those who supported the initial seed funding through our Go Fund me page, we are in the process of restoring the headframe and have received a grant from the Association of Industrial Archeology for the headframe to be re-erected about Engine Shaft.
+We have Planning Permission and the Method Statement all ready.

 We have had very positive feedback from the planning office on the Method Statement, which was submitted in response to a Condition imposed on both our original PP submission and the Listed Building Consent Application.